GunnJerkens/wordpress-test/README.md

 All content must be editable in WordPress.

-Try to follow best practices by adding the proper doctype, meta tags, making sure the website is responsive, and using semantic HTML where appropriate.
+Try to follow best practices by adding the proper doctype, meta tags, making sure the website is responsive and mobile-optimized, and using semantic HTML where appropriate.

 - Home page
     - Global navigation menu which collapses and hides on screens narrower than 768px and shows a menu toggle button that shows/hides the navigation when clicked.
 Page links in the menu can be empty but for a title.